richwag/firebase-auth-with-react/README.md

 # Overview

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It's a React app to demo registering, logging in, forgetton password against the firebase user authorization.
+It's a React app to demo registering, logging in, forgotten password and user profile update against the firebase user authorization.

 ## Available Scripts